World Web Technology

 When the time comes to build a blog or website, you have a lot of options to choose from.
 But a single solution can end up taking a lot of time.
 If you are just starting out, WordPress is the best platform that stands above the rest.
 Choosing the right CMS platform for your site is a major decision as it affects your website’s SEO.

-It is easy to set up and manages WordPress.
+It is easy to set up and manage WordPress.
 Its management seems like a cakewalk.
 It has features, plug-ins, and themes for any occasion.
 Many WordPress users find it difficult to find the right there, and it leads to a long process.
 Many WordPress users consider learning the basic steps to create a new theme.
 If you are one of them, then this guide can be useful for you.
-This WordPress theme development tutorial step by step will help you to learn how to build your new theme.
+This WordPress theme development tutorial step by step will help you learn how to build your new theme.

 A WP theme can change the design of your site or blog including its layout.
 If you change your theme, it changes the front end (what visitors see when they browse your site on the web) of your site.
 There are many WP themes available in the theme directory of wordpress.org, but many sites use custom themes.
 When you create a theme, you decide how your site is displayed.
 There are many options available for you when you create your custom theme.